RndMnkIII/Analogizer_openfpga-tecmo/README.md

 * [2.1] **Analogizer** support added by **RndMnkIII** and based on **nullobject** openfpga-tecmo Pocket port.
 See more in the Analogizer main repository: [Analogizer](https://github.com/RndMnkIII/Analogizer) [13/02/2025].

 This Analogizer core use a configuration file to select Analogizer adapter options, not based on the Pocket's menu system.
 It is necessary to use [Pupdate](https://github.com/mattpannella/pupdate) release >= 4.3.1 or run an external [utility](https://github.com/RndMnkIII/AnalogizerConfigurator) to generate such a file.
 Once generated, you must copy the `analogizer.bin` file to the `/Assets/analogizer/common` folder on the Pocket SD card.
-If this folder does not exist, you must create it or if you have already extracted the Amiga core distribution file it will be created.
+If this folder does not exist, you must create it.
 Pupdate does all actions automatically after running this tool.
 Inside Pupdate navigate to: `Pocket Setup>Analogizer Config>Standard Analogizer Config`, choose Analogizer settings and exit to save to file.